marchaesen/vcxsrv/mesalib/docs/meson.rst

 Meson includes upstream logic to wrap llvm-config using its standard dependency interface.

-As of meson 0.51.0 meson can use cmake to find llvm (the cmake finder was added in meson 0.49.0, but LLVM cannot be found until 0.51) Due to the way LLVM implements its cmake finder it will only find static libraries, it will never find libllvm.so.
-There is also a ``-Dcmake_module_path`` option in this meson version, which points to the root of an alternative installation (the prefix).
+As of Meson 0.51.0 Meson can use CMake to find LLVM (the CMake finder was added in Meson 0.49.0, but LLVM cannot be found until 0.51) Due to the way LLVM implements its CMake finder it will only find static libraries, it will never find libllvm.so.
+There is also a ``-Dcmake_module_path`` option in this Meson version, which points to the root of an alternative installation (the prefix).
 For example:

 .. code-block:: console

    meson builddir -Dcmake_module_path=/home/user/mycmake/prefix

-As of meson 0.49.0 meson also has the concept of a `"native file" <https://mesonbuild.com/Native-environments.html>`__, these files provide information about the native build environment (as opposed to a cross build environment).
+As of Meson 0.49.0 Meson also has the concept of a `"native file" <https://mesonbuild.com/Native-environments.html>`__, these files provide information about the native build environment (as opposed to a cross build environment).
 They are ini formatted and can override where